 Participants enrolled in Bronze Star will have to demonstrate water proficiency skills by being able to recover an unconscious victim from deep water.
 The maximum depth candidates will have to recover a victim from is 2 meters.
 Bronze Star rescuers must demonstrate the skill of bringing the victim to the surface, and carry to the nearest point of safety.
 The purpose of this activity is for participants to learn the techniques of recovering a submerged victim in deep water.
 Candidates must apply and show skills learned and demonstrated in previous sections to this activity.
 The material posted on this page is for information purposes only and nobody should attempt to rescue drowning or submerged victims without proper training.

-To successfully complete this rescue component of Bronze Star candidates must demonstrate for the instructor:
+To successfully complete this rescue component Bronze Star candidates must demonstrate to the instructor:

 - A quick and efficient descent to the submerged victim.

-- A quick ascent and return to safety showing good control of the victim at all times.
+- A quick ascent and return to safety show good control of the victim at all times.

-- Effectively demonstrate the assessment of victim’s ABC when able to.
+- Effectively demonstrate the assessment of the victim’s ABC when able to.